 The dataset annotations can be found here, where you can find the events crawled from Wikipedia (events.json), the video annotations (annotation.json) and the Youtube video ids (youtube_ids.txt).

 The labels used for the annotation and their corresponding definitions are as follows:

 If you have any comment or encounter any issues, please get in touch with Giorgos Kordopatis-Zilos.

 If you use FIVR-200K dataset in your research, please cite the following paper:

-The video dataset is provided under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+The content of this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0).